lukereding/fernando_cichlid_tracking/README.md

 The goal is to create a real-time tracker that can detect a single fish in a tank, then do this for four tanks.

+#### running the `R` script
+The `R` script does a couple things and should be run from the command line.
+First, it draws the tracks of the fish over a photo of the tank.
+Second, it plot the distribution of the number of frames the fish spends on the right, left, and middle parts of the tank.
+It is run from this repo like `Rscript fernando_tracking.R /path/to/dir` where `path/to/dir` is the path to the directory that the tracker outputs and contains all kinds of goodies.
+The script will save but the photo of the tank with the tracking results on top of it and the graph to this directory.

 #### ideas for doing things four at a time:
 python fernando_tracker.py -i 0 -n camera_0 &
 python fernando_tracker.py -i 1 -n camera_1 &